Deliverance Is Just Part of Normal Christianity

 Mark 1,32-34: "And when evening came, when the sun had set, they brought to him all who were sick and those who were demon possessed.
 And the entire city had gathered at the door.
 And he healed many that were sick with various diseases, and cast out many demons, and was not allowing the demons to speak, because they knew him."

 Matthew 10,1: "And having called His twelve disciples near, He gave them authority over unclean spirits, to cast them out, and to heal every disease and every bodily weakness."

-Demons in traditional Hebrew theology were more associated with foreign beliefs from Persia, or uneducated folklore, or that "pretender" Christ and his contentious era.
-Thus mainstream Rabbinic Judaism has avoided teaching on deliverance, for it risks sounding "too Christian."
+Demons in traditional Hebrew theology were more associated with foreign beliefs from Persia, or uneducated folklore, or that "pretender" Yeshua and his contentious era.
+Thus, mainstream Rabbinic Judaism has avoided teaching on deliverance, for it risks sounding "too Christian."
 The other part of it is that traditional Mosaic Judaism basically teaches, and I'm not being flippant, that if you follow the Mosaic Law, live a repentant life, particpate generously in the faith community, everything should be OK.
 Many Christians believe similarly- if we just go to church everything will be ok.

-Thus, traditional judaism, which didn't accept Christ, didn't accept the foreign work of deliverance.
+Thus, traditional Judaism, which didn't accept Christ, didn't accept the sort of foreign work of deliverance.